squidfunk/mkdocs-material/docs/alternatives.md

 [Sphinx Immaterial] is a great port of Material for MkDocs to Sphinx, as it follows the upstream repository closely.
 [Furo] is another great theme.
-Alternatively, [mkdocstrings] builds on top of Material for MkDocs to allow the generation of reference documentation.
+Alternatively, [mkdocstrings] builds on top of MkDocs to allow the generation of reference documentation.

   [Sphinx]: https://www.sphinx-doc.org/